-If there is a place in Kazakhstan that can be described as extraordinarily unique, where you forget which planet you’ve landed on, or start wondering where you can find the nearest “settlement”, look no further, as this is it – the Mangystau region of Western Kazakhstan, home to the Bactrian camels, delicious camel milk, more than 300 ancient necropolises and cave mosques, strange and jaw-dropping natural sites, the Caspian Sea, and the “kishi zhuz” (the junior horde) of Kazakhstan.
+If there is a place in Kazakhstan that can be described as extraordinarily unique, where you forget which planet you’ve landed on, or start wondering where you can find the nearest “settlement”, look no further, as this is it – the Mangystau region of Southwestern Kazakhstan, home to the Dromedary and Bactrian camels, delicious camel milk, more than 300 ancient necropolises and cave mosques, strange and jaw-dropping natural sites, the Caspian Sea, and the “kishi zhuz” (the junior horde).
 It is definitely for the more adventurous travelers, who are courageous to get out of the comforts of “easy” tourism, and instead, can plunge into the unknown, but truly marvelous.

 To be honest, I would recommend to spend at least a week, and even more to truly enjoy and explore this place which can only resonate with discovery, awe, and complete bafflement as you stand in front of valleys of endless rock spheres, or colorfully layered chalk mountains that rise up magnificently from the plains.
 Unfortunately, not many people seem to know about this pearl of a place in Kazakhstan that deserves much more attention and is thoroughly understated.
 But that might be the real charm of the region, and of the country as a whole.
 Do consider avoiding the months of July and August, when the heat can get quite unbearable, as well as the fact that the tourism infrastructure is much less developed here, and can require more money than what the budget traveler can afford.